 Expected goals (xG)

-Right-back Calum Chambers tried to push forward when Arsenal did have the ball, to support Pépé and create overloads against Liverpool left-back Andy Robertson.
-The remaining Arsenal defenders would remain compact and move across the pitch, aiming to minimise the space and potential vulnerability between Chambers and right-sided centre-back Rob Holding.
+Calum Chambers tried to push forward when Arsenal did have the ball, to support Pépé and create overloads against Liverpool left-back Andy Robertson.
+The remaining Arsenal defenders would remain compact and move across the pitch, aiming to minimise the space and potential vulnerability between Chambers and their right-sided centre-back Rob Holding.

 Cédric and Chambers tried to push up in line with their central midfielders when Arsenal built from the back, making a line of four across the pitch and forcing Mo Salah and Sadio Mané into more defensive positions.
 The lack of any real sustained possession made it difficult for the hosts to exploit any positional advantage, however, and the visitors ultimately scored the goals that their dominance merited.

-With Arsenal shifting between a mid-block and high press, Liverpool found it difficult to penetrate and often opted to play around the hosts’ compact and deep shape, aiming to tease them out of position and commit a defender towards the ball.
-When Arsenal moved across to cover the space, Liverpool had a range of passing options, usually opting for a switch in play to change the point of attack, or trying to build through the midfield trio of Fabinho, James Milner and Thiago.
+With Arsenal shifting between a mid-block and a high press, Liverpool found it difficult to penetrate, and often opted to play around the hosts’ compact and deep shape, aiming to tease them out of position and commit a defender towards the ball.
+When Arsenal moved across to cover space, Liverpool had a range of passing options, and usually opted for a switch in play to change the point of attack, or tried to build through the midfield three of Fabinho, James Milner and Thiago Alcântara.

 The relationship between Alexander-Arnold and Salah on the right was productive for Liverpool.
-The two would switch between the wide and inside channels, making it difficult for Arsenal to track their movement and cut passing lines between the two.
+The two would switch between the wide and inside channels, making it difficult for Arsenal to track their movement and to cut passing lanes between the two.
 It came as no surprise that the visitors’ crucial opening goal came from the two combining before Alexander-Arnold’s superb cross for substitute Diogo Jota.